adamsalter/sitemap_generator/README.md

 SitemapGenerator
 ================

-This plugin enables Google Sitemaps to be easily generated for a Rails site as a rake task, using a simple 'Rails Routes'-like DSL. (and it _actually_ works the way you would expect)
+This plugin enables Google Sitemaps to be easily generated for a Rails site as a rake task, using a simple 'Rails Routes'-like DSL.

-> I say "it works the way you would expect" because in the process of creating this plugin I tried about 6 different plugins, none of which (IMHO) worked in a natural 'railsy' way.
-Your mileage may differ of course.

 Raison d'être
 -------